Koukyosyumei/MyZKP/book/src/zksnark/subsec4.md

 # Bringing It All Together

-We first recap the previous sections.
-First the relationship between inputs and outputs of any prgram can be represented as a rank-one constraint system (R1CS) as follows:
+Let's recap the previous sections.
+First, the relationship between the inputs and outputs of any program can be expressed as a rank-one constraint system (R1CS) as follows:

 \\[
-  (L \cdot a) \circ (R \cdot a) - O \cdot a = 0
+  (L \cdot v) \circ (R \cdot v) - O \cdot v = 0
 \\]

-, where \\(a\\) is the concatenation of all inputs, outputs, and intermediate values (witness).
-Then, the statement, "I know the input values \\(x\\) that make the program returns the output values \\(y\\)", can be converted into "I know \\(a\\), whose outputs part is \\(y\\), that satisfies the constraint system corresponding to the program".
+, where \\(v\\) is the concatenation of all inputs, outputs, and intermediate values.
+This allows us to transform the statement, "I know the input values \\(x\\) that make the program returns the output values \\(y\\)", into "I know \\(v\\), whose outputs components are \\(y\\), that satisfies the constraint system corresponding to the program".

-Although separately checking each constraint, corresponding to each row in the above R1CS, is not efficient, we can convert those vector-equivalence test into the polynomial-equivalence test.
+Then, instead of separately checking each constraint (which corresponds to a row in the R1CS matrix), we can convert this into a more efficient polynomial-equivalence test.

 ## First Protocol Idea

-The simplest protocol based on the previous chapter is as follos:
+The simplest protocol, based on the previous chapter, is as follows:

 **Protocol (Setup)**